vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 ### Sinks using a disk buffer

 In order to deal with longer delivery delays and backpressure, sinks may be configured to store events temporarily in a disk buffer.
+This may cause acknowledgements to follow one of two paths, depending on the
+configuration:

+1. Since the events will no longer be lost in the event of a crash, they may be finalized as soon as they are persisted to the buffer.
+In this case, buffer will handle the finalization, and the finalization data will be stripped before the event is serialized.
+However, the buffer will need to be modified to handle acknowledgement, and only purge events from the buffer once they are delivered.
+As such, new finalization tracking will be added to the events on reload so the buffer can track their status.

-Since the events are not actually delivered when they are buffered, the final delivery status will have to be confirmed after the event is loaded back from the buffer.
+2. Since the events are not actually delivered when they are buffered, the final delivery status will have to be confirmed after the event is loaded back from the buffer.
 The source, to be used to determine where to provide the finalization status indicator, must be converted into a form that may be serialized (ie string or integer index).
 However, the configuration may be reloaded while the event is buffered in such a way that the source name provided in the configuration may change, or a different component may be substituted for the same identifier.
 As such, the configured component name is not sufficient to uniquely identify the source.
 Further, Vector may be stopped while the event is buffered and then restarted with an identical configuration.
 At this point, the old source will be distinct from the current source, despite having the same configured name.
 As such, the persisted identifier for the source must stay the same across configuration reloads, but must be different for each run of Vector.

 ## Internal Proposal